-SWOT analysis is widely used in strategic planning and can be a powerful tool for assessing your relative position on issues.
-SWOT stands for strengths, weaknesses, opportunities and threats.
+SWOT analysis is widely used in strategic planning and can be a powerful tool in assessing your relative position.
+SWOT stands for strengths, weaknesses, opportunities and threats relating to an organization, department, product, brand or service.
 It is most effective when you have defined the problem or concern that needs to be addressed and ideally have also developed your goal statement or intended end state for the project.
 In this way it helps to give clarity between where you are and where you want to be.
-Therefore, SWOT analysis in communication planning is a valuable tool for you to use.
+Therefore, make the most of SWOT analysis for communication planning.

 SWOT analysis is best undertaken by a cross-functional team of 6-8 people who can provide a range of perspectives, especially people from areas relevant to the issue or problem for which you are preparing a communication plan.
 Therefore, in addition to communicators, you should include people who are broadly in tune with communication such people from your marketing branch, your PR firm, your market researcher, a representative from operations and HR etc.

 SWOT analysis is quite simple in principle, and you should keep the process simple – avoid complexity and over-analysis. but you need to beware of the danger of being tempted to merely compile a list rather than thinking about what is really important about the parts of that list in achieving the goal of the project.
 You may also be drawn into presenting the resulting SWOT lists uncritically and without clear prioritization so that, for example, weak opportunities may appear to balance strong threats.

 A SWOT summary can be useful for strategy development in a communication project or program as well as in an annual communication plan.
 It is especially useful for deciding the key points in your messaging.

 You can use specialized software to show the SWOT lists graphically, which can help you to clarify the factors being considered.